0330 822 0505

 How a broker can help you get approved for a larger mortgage

-Whatever size mortgage you need, it’s always a good idea to seek advice from a whole of market broker who can help you find the best deal and guide you through the application process.
+Whatever size mortgage you need, it’s always a good idea to seek advice from a mortgage broker who can help you find the best deal and guide you through the application process.
 For a £400,000 loan, however, a broker is highly recommended.

-Taking out a mortgage of this size is a big financial commitment and you’ll want to make sure you’re paying the best possible rate and signing up to the right product for your circumstances.
-A broker who specialises in larger-than-average loans will be able to identify the right lender for you and negotiate a deal on your behalf, saving you time and money.
+Taking out a mortgage of this size is a big financial commitment, and you’ll want to ensure you’re paying the best possible rate and signing up for the right product for your circumstances.
+A broker specialising in larger-than-average loans will be able to identify the right lender for you and negotiate a deal on your behalf, saving you time and money.

-They also get access to exclusive deals, can give you tailored advice and be on hand throughout the deal to make sure any issues are dealt with swiftly.
+They also have access to exclusive deals, can give tailored advice, and are available throughout the deal to ensure swift resolution of any issues.

-Get in touch today and we’ll match you with a broker who specialises in larger-than-average loans from our extensive network.
+Contact us today, and we’ll match you with a broker from our extensive network who specialises in larger-than-average loans.

 What size deposit do you need?

-As with all mortgages, the bigger your deposit, the more likely you are to be accepted.
+As with all mortgages, the bigger your deposit, the more likely you will be accepted.
 Most lenders will offer a maximum loan-to-value (LTV) of 90%, which means you’ll need to put down at least 10% of the property price.
-The size of your deposit will also determine the rate you pay, so the more you can put down the better.
+The size of your deposit will also determine the rate you pay, so the more you put down, the better.

 Our Broker-Matching Service Guaranteed!